 Boosting CTR, increasing efficiency with Google Marketing Platform

 The contextual creative helped Uber Eats achieve a whopping 190% increase in CTR.
 What’s more, the dynamic banners reduced the number of creative elements that had to be manually updated from 720 to just four (99% reduction in manual work).
 This resulted in a 4X improvement in operational efficiency, freeing up time for refining use cases, concept validation, art creation, and more concept testing.

 “As an art director, [the process] gives the creative team greater flexibility in our creative explorations and encourage new dynamic experimentations,” said Neville Hew, art director at Uber.

 “When we first explored dynamic creative, our goal was to deliver the right message to the right user in an automated manner so each and every viewer will find our ads relevant and our designers can save time from doing repetitive work.
 The entire creative request, review, and implementation workflow was improved,” said Dianchen Yao, regional growth marketing manager at Uber.

 The campaign’s success has encouraged the brand to produce even more dynamic creative moving forward.
-“Our vision is to have all ads truly personalised in the near future, especially in a mobile-first region like APAC,” concluded David Sierra, APAC search and programmatic display lead at Uber.
+“Our vision is to have all ads truly personalized in the near future, especially in a mobile-first region like APAC,” concluded David Sierra, APAC search and programmatic display lead at Uber.

 In March 2018, Uber Eats SEA was sold to Grab, a Singapore-based ridesharing and on-demand delivery service.
 As a result of the merger, much of the Uber Eats APACx team will join Grab, while a small group of employees will remain focused on the Uber Eats business in AUNZ, Japan, Korea, Taiwan, and Hong Kong.